On infinitely generated homology of Torelli groups: The spectral sequences corresponding to -mulicurves

-\begin{proof} Obviously, $\Stab_{H_N}(M)$ coincides with the image of~$\Stab_{\I_g}(M)$ under~$j_N$.
-Hence isomorphisms~\eqref{eq_H_N} for~$N$ and~$M$ easily give the short exact sequence
+in which vertical arrows are inclusions.
+The group~$\Stab_{H_N}(M)$ coincides with the image of~$\Stab_{\I_g}(M)$ under~$j_N$.
+Hence we obtain a short exact sequence

-It is easy to see that $\BP(N)$ is a direct summand of the free abelian group~$\BP(M)$.
-Therefore $\BP(M)/\BP(N)$ is a free abelian group of rank $\bp(M)-\bp(N)=\bp(M)-n$.
+Since $\BP(N)$ is a direct summand of the free abelian group~$\BP(M)$, we see that the quotient group $\BP(M)/\BP(N)$ is a free abelian group of rank $\bp(M)-\bp(N)=\bp(M)-n$.
 Hence $\cd(\BP(M)/\BP(N))=\bp(M)-n$.
 Now, the required estimate follows from Proposition~\ref{propos_est_HM} and the subadditivity of cohomological dimension (cf.~\cite[Proposition~VIII.2.4(b)]{Bro82}). \end{proof}